 Types of paints

-Face paints are classified into two types, depending on their base ingredient.
+Face paints are classified into three types, depending on their base ingredient.

-Wax based paints include the following brands: TAG, Cameleon, Wolfe FX, Diamond FX, Kryvaline, Face Paints Australia, Global*.
+Wax based paints include the following brands: TAG, Wolfe FX, Diamond FX, Kryvaline regular line, Krze FX, and Face Paints Australia.

-Glycerin based paints are Mehron Paradise, Superstar (FAB), Kryolan, Snazaroo.
+Glycerin based paints are Superstar (FAB), Mehron Paradise, Kryolan, Snazaroo, and Graftobian.

 Why do we need this classification?
 Because the technique of activating and purposes of using these paints will depend on their properties.